ImageMagick

 The open source C library ImageMagick enables software developers to create image gradients of multiple colors using C commands.
 You can easily create a gradual blend of one or multiple colors using horizontal, vertical, circular, or elliptical shapes.
 The library has enhanced the gradients through the use of several –defines such as specifying the direction of the linear gradient, Identifying coordinates of the center point for the radial gradient, Restricting the gradient to a larger or smaller region than the image dimensions, and so on.
 Moreover, for non-linear greyscale gradients, please add -colorspace RGB -colorspace gray before saving the output.

-Create a Simple Grayscale Gradient via C API
+How to Create a Simple Grayscale Gradient via C API?

 void test_wand(LPTSTR lpCmdLine)